shivanii10/Final-Project-Code-in-Place-2021/README.md

 # Final-Project-Code-in-Place-2021
-The project is related to Images, we are working with loops, basics of functions, using python modules.
+The project is related to Images, we are working with loops, functions, using python modules.